Wicloz/Welder/README.md

 # Welder
-A collection of tools for managing Sodler repo's
+A collection of tools for managing Solder repo's